RemoteMetering/geteventstore-promise/README.md

 ## close()
 Close all active connections.

-## getEventsByType(streamName, eventTypes, startPosition, length, direction, resolveLinkTos)
+## getEventsByType(streamName, eventTypes, startPosition, count, direction, resolveLinkTos)

 Returns all events from a given stream by Event Types.